Data Processing Addendum

 | -- | -- |

 | Measures of pseudonymisation and encryption of personal data | Company has deployed secure methods and protocols for transmission of confidential or sensitive information over public networks.
-Databases housing sensitive customer data are encrypted at rest.
-Company uses only recommended secure cipher suites and protocols to encrypt all traffic in transit and Customer Data is securely encrypted with strong ciphers and configurations when at rest. |
+Databases housing sensitive customer data are encrypted at rest. |

-| Measures for ensuring the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident | Daily backups of production datastores are taken. <br/><br/>Backups are periodically tested in accordance with information security and data management policies. |
+| Measures for ensuring the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident | Daily backups of main production datastores are taken. |

-| Processes for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures in order to ensure the security of the processing | Company is undergoing a SOC 2 Type 2 audit. |
+| Processes for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures in order to ensure the security of the processing | Company undergoes SOC 2 Type 2 audits. |

-| Measures for the protection of data during transmission | Company has deployed secure methods and protocols for transmission of confidential or sensitive information over public networks.
-Company uses only recommended secure cipher suites and protocols to encrypt all traffic in transit (i.e. TLS 1.2) |
+| Measures for the protection of data during transmission | Company has deployed secure methods and protocols for transmission of confidential or sensitive information over public networks. |

 | Measures for the protection of data during storage | Encryption-at-rest is automated using AWS's transparent disk encryption, which uses industry standard AES-256 encryption to secure all volume (disk) data.
 All keys are fully managed by AWS. |

-| Measures for ensuring physical security of locations at which personal data are processed | All Company processing occurs in physical data centers that are managed by AWS. https://aws.amazon.com/compliance/data-center/controls/
+| Measures for ensuring physical security of locations at which personal data are processed | Company’s main product data stores are in physical data centers that are managed by AWS. https://aws.amazon.com/compliance/data-center/controls/

-| Measures for ensuring system configuration, including default configuration | Company adheres to a change management process to administer changes to the production environment for the Services, including changes to its underlying software, applications, and systems.
-All production changes are automated through CI/CD tools to ensure consistent configurations. |
+| Measures for ensuring system configuration, including default configuration | Company adheres to a change management process to administer changes to the production environment for the Services, including changes to its underlying software, applications, and systems. |

 | Measures for internal IT and IT security governance and management | The framework for Company's security program includes administrative, organizational, technical, and physical safeguards reasonably designed to protect the Services and confidentiality, integrity, and availability of Customer Data. |

-| Measures for certification/assurance of processes and products | Company will undergo annual SOC 2 Type II audits. |
+| Measures for certification/assurance of processes and products | Company undergoes annual SOC 2 Type II audits. |

-| Measures for ensuring data minimisation | Company's Customers unilaterally determine what Customer PII Data they route through the Services.
-As such, Company operates on a shared responsibility model.
-Company gives Customers control over exactly what PII data enters the platform. |
+| Measures for ensuring data minimisation | Company's Customers unilaterally determine what Customer Personal Data they route through the Services. |

-| Measures for ensuring limited data retention | Company Customers unilaterally determine what Customer Data they route through the Services.
+| Measures for ensuring limited data retention | Company Customers unilaterally determine what Customer Personal Data they route through the Services.
 As such, Company operates on a shared responsibility model.
-If a Customer is unable to delete Customer PII Data via the self-services functionality of the Services, then the Company deletes Customer Data upon the Customer's written request, within the timeframe specified in the Data Protection Addendum and in accordance with Applicable Data Protection Law.
-All Customer Data is deleted from the Services following service termination. |
+If a Customer is unable to delete Customer Personal Data via the self-services functionality of the Services, then the Company deletes Customer Data upon the Customer's written request, within the timeframe specified in the Data Protection Addendum and in accordance with Applicable Data Protection Law. |

-| Measures for ensuring accountability | Company has adopted measures for ensuring accountability, such as implementing data protection and information security policies across the business, recording and reporting Security Incidents involving Personal Data, and formally assigning roles and responsibilities for information security and data privacy functions. |
+| Measures for ensuring accountability | Company has adopted measures for ensuring accountability, such as implementing data protection and information security policies across the business, recording and reporting Security Incidents involving Customer Personal Data, and formally assigning roles and responsibilities for information security and data privacy functions. |

-| Measures for allowing data portability and ensuring erasure | All PII in the Services may be deleted by the Customer or at the Customer's request.<br/><br/>PII is incidental to the Company's Services.
+| Measures for allowing data portability and ensuring erasure | Customer Personal Data may be deleted by the Customer or at the Customer's request.
 Based on Privacy by Design and Data Minimization principles, Company severely limits the instances of PII collection and processing within the Services.
-Most use cases for porting PII from Company are not applicable.
+Most use cases for porting Customer Personal Data from Company are not applicable.
 However, Company will respond to all requests for data porting in order to address Customer needs. |

-| Technical and organizational measures of sub-processors | The Company enters into Data Processing Agreements with its Authorized Sub-Processors with data protection obligations substantially similar to those contained in this Addendum. |
+| Technical and organizational measures of sub-processors | The Company has a policy to enter into Data Processing Agreements with its Authorized Sub-Processors with data protection obligations substantially similar to those contained in this Addendum. |